hannesdelbeke/maya-plugin-template/README.md

 the drag and drop installer uses requirements.txt to install dependencies. and installs them to `documents/maya/scripts`.

-### menu entry
-- Create a menu when the plugin is enabled
-- Unload the menu on plugin unload

-> PS: You can also use [unimenu](https://github.com/hannesdelbeke/unimenu) to add your tool to the Maya menu.
-Recommended for more advanced studio setups.

 ## Instructions
 - click 🟩`use this template` to create your GitHub repo, & clone it